Code-Institute-Submissions/DentalCare/README.md

 * Navigation bar expands correctly and navigation links work.
 * Navigation bar is stuck to the top when scroll down on all pages.
 * All links (navigation, body text and social media) work.
-* Hover effect displays correctly in body text links and contact us form.
+* Hover effect displays correctly in body text links, contact us form and social media links.
+* Images correctly resize and stack correctly across smaller screen sizes.
+* Body text on Features Testimonials pages correctly stack across smaller screen sizes.
+* Footer correctly positioned at bottom of page and responsive across smaller screen sizes stacking in the correct order.
+* Contact Us Form does not accept submission unless required details are inputted i.e. Name, Email and Contact Number, whereas free text area is optional.

 ### Validation